 - Tetragrammaton Labyrinth with Meg and Angela

-- Page image features Misty Knight and Colleen Wing, from the second volume of Heroes For Hire.
+- Page image features Misty Knight and Colleen Wing, from the second volume of Heroes for Hire.
 The two of them happen to be so badass, even the Rhino is afraid of them.
-They are good friends and normally appear together, but the epitome of their Lovely Angels dynamic can be seen in Daughters Of The Dragon.
+They are good friends and normally appear together, but the epitome of their Lovely Angels dynamic can be seen in Daughters of the Dragon.

 - The Italian comic series Legs Weaver has such a team of the titular character and her sidekick May.
 The lesbian relationship is overt this time.